richardvan/richardvan.github.io/pages/tech.md

 ### Programming Languages

-I have learned to varying degrees many programming languages over my lifetime.
-What you come to learn is that there are similiar core features such as (int,double,bool, arrays) you can expect to find in most widely used modern languages at all levels of the stack.
-However, the semantics of how things work is different.
+I have learned many programming languages to varying degrees over my lifetime.
+What you come to learn is that there are similiar core features such as (int,double,bool,arrays) you can expect to find in most widely used modern languages at all levels of the stack.
+However, the semantics of how things work is entirely different.
 While I don't claim to be an expert in any of these programming languages, I have had experience with them.
 Some more than others.

-Turbo C - My first exposure to coding was during a computer class in summer school during high school.
+[Turbo C](https://en.wikipedia.org/wiki/Borland_Turbo_C) - My first exposure to programming was during a computer class in summer school during high school.
+We experimented around with coding using if-else statements to take in some basic input and do arithmetic on it.
+This was the starting point of my interest in code.

 ### Developer Programs and Tools